Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/dynamic-conversations-features.md

 **Usage**

-When configuring a[ Message](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/working-with-the-message-nodes/#Component_Properties),[ Entity](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/working-with-the-entity-node/#Component_Properties), or[ Confirmation](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/working-with-the-confirmation-nodes/#Component_Properties)<span style="text-decoration:underline;"> </span>node, you can enable the **Rephrase Response** feature (disabled by default).
+When configuring a Message, Entity, or Confirmation node, you can enable the **Rephrase Response** feature (disabled by default).
 This lets you set the number of user inputs sent to OpenAI/Anthropic Claude-1 based on the selected model as context for rephrasing the response sent through the node.
 You can choose between 0 and 5, where 0 means that no previous input is considered, while 5 means that the previous.
 5 responses are sent as context.

 When this feature is disabled, the Rephrase Response section is not visible within your node’s Component Properties.